 5. Think about Practicality

-Most people will forget about how practical things are whilst trying to make their ski property look nice, so practicality should be at the forefront of everything you do.
-Your ski property will be subject to a lot of wear and tear as you come and go will hauls of equipment each day, so you need to think about how you can keep it practical for your daily skiing routine.
+Most people will forget about how practical things are whilst trying to make their ski property look nice.
+So practicality should be at the forefront of everything you do.
+Your ski property will be subject to a lot of wear and tear as you come and go will hauls of equipment each day.
+Remember to think about how you can keep it practical for your daily skiing routine.